Fast, effortless and 100% online.

 If you’re trying to avoid any kind of tax, it’s safe to assume that it’s probably at best not advised and at worst not legal!
 Crypto profits are no different.
 If you earned enough from trading to be taxed, it won’t be possible to avoid paying out.
 However you’ll only owe money when you sell (or exchange for profit) your cryptocurrency but not when you buy it or hold (or even HODL 😉) it.

 When you hold your Bitcoin in a cryptocurrency wallet, you won’t be taxed on it.
 This is because HMRC don’t view it as a currency or as money.
-Even as a full-time trader, HMRC won’t tax you until you exchange from crypto to a traditional currency.
-When we say traditional currency, this means Pounds (£), Dollars ($), Euros (€) etc. When you do exchange, you pay tax on your profits.
+But if you exchange your crypto (either for another cryptocurrency or into a traditional currency) for a profit, you may be liable to pay tax on these gains.
+When we say traditional currency, this means Pounds (£), Dollars ($), Euros (€) etc.

 There are two types of tax to be aware of.
 The main one to worry about as a Bitcoin investor (which is how HMRC will view your activities) is Capital Gains Tax (CGT).
 The other is Income Tax but you’ll only be charged this if your crypto profits make up your full-time income.